jrshort89/jrshort89/README.md

 🔭  I am currently working at RTS Labs in Richmond, VA.

-👯  I’m looking to collaborate on pretty much anything educational in the coding realm.
-Maybe I should make a podcast as well...
+👯  I’m currently looking to make some fun stuff in Unity or React Native.

 ⚡  Fun fact: I am an avid Starcraft 2 fan.